It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

 - Hand dermatitis is frequently caused or aggravated by work; when it is known as occupational dermatitis.

 This damage the external stratum corneum, eliminating lipids and altering the skin’s barrier function.
 The loss of water and inflammation lead to a further deterioration of the barrier function.

 General symptoms often include irritation and discomfort that, in many cases, significantly interfere with normal daily activities related to home or work.

-It is estimated that between 5% and 7% of patients with hand dermatitis are characterized by chronic or severe symptoms and between 2% and 4% of severe cases are refractory to traditional topical treatment.
+It is estimated that chronic or severe symptoms characterize between 5% and 7% of patients with hand dermatitis, and between 2% and 4% of severe cases are refractory to traditional topical treatment.

 The management of refractory cases presents a significant challenge to the primary care provider and may require a referral.

 Hand dermatitis can affect the backs of the hands, the palms of the hands, or both.
 It can be very itchy, often burning, and sometimes painful.